"Better Off Being Indifferent"

 Before I have time to wake up, he has already left on a plane back to his hometown, the earliest flight possible.
 I am to leave on the latest one back to Los Angeles.

 Now, I only see him in pictures, but not ones I took, much less ones of us together.
-They’re from his public profile or from those he was tagged in by his actual, legitimate friends.
-I’ve cropped all the teenagers out and saved the resulting image to my phone, him smiling wide with his arms around somebody’s back that I can’t remember.
+They originate from his public profile or from those he was tagged in by his actual, legitimate friends.
+I cropped the teenager out and saved the resulting image to my phone, him smiling wide with his arms around somebody’s back that I can’t remember.